eddmann/eddmann.github.io/_posts/2019/2019-02-16-creating-a-time-lapse-camera-with-hypriotos-docker-using-a-raspberry-pi-3b-plus-and-raspberry-pi-zero-w.md

   https://github.com/hypriot/image-builder-rpi/releases/download/v1.10.0-rc2/hypriotos-rpi-v1.10.0-rc2.img.zip
 ```

-With both the Docker and Raspberry Pi HypriotOS images now written I was able to move on to actually experimenting with the devices. 📸
+With both the Docker and Raspberry Pi HypriotOS images now written, I was able to move on to actually experimenting with the devices. 📸

 ## Booting the Raspberry Pi Time-lapse Camera

-After inserting MicroSD cards into each Raspberry Pi I was able to access both devices via SSH using the chosen hostnames (i.e `timelapse.local`).
+After inserting MicroSD cards into each Raspberry Pi, I was able to access both devices via SSH using the chosen hostnames (i.e. `timelapse.local`).
-The Docker container had been successfully configured to start at boot time and would restart automatically given any error that occurs.
+The Docker container had been successfully configured to start at boot time and would restart automatically in the event of any errors.

 ![Complete Raspberry Pi Builds](/uploads/creating-a-time-lapse-camera-with-hypriotos-docker-using-a-raspberry-pi-3b-plus-and-raspberry-pi-zero-w/pi-built.jpg)

-The only step now is to wait for the time-lapse to complete and then finally I can stitch the images together using some simple video editing software.
+The only step now is to wait for the time-lapse to complete, and then finally I can stitch the images together using some simple video editing software.